 The law obliged the Irish to provide some form of hospitality or ‘oigidecht’ to visitors, travellers and guests.
 To not abide by the law was illegal and one could be fined for not meeting the requirements.
 It could also damage a family’s reputation beyond repair.
 The law applied to all Irish folk, regardless of their economic or social status.

-Here are some typical customary traits, or expected behaviours, you may encounter when visiting Ireland.
+Here are some typical customary traits, or expected behaviors, you may encounter when visiting Ireland.

 - Politeness – Irish people are inherently polite.
 Go to a pub, they will offer to buy you a pint.
 Stand at an event they will offer you a chair.
 Always accept, to not do so will be viewed as rude or ungrateful which is undoubtedly the worst of all transgressions in Irish culture.